-The procedures set out in Rule 26(b)(5)(B) are as follows: If information produced in discovery is subject to a claim of privilege or of protection as trial-preparation material, the party making the claim may notify any party that received the information of the claim and the basis for it.
+^{94.} The procedures set out in Fed.
+R. Civ.
+P. 26(b)(5)(B) are as follows: If information produced in discovery is subject to a claim of privilege or of protection as trial-preparation material, the party making the claim may notify any party that received the information of the claim and the basis for it.
 After being notified, a party must promptly return, sequester, or destroy the specified information and any copies it has; must not use or disclose the information until the claim is resolved; must take reasonable steps to retrieve the information if the party disclosed it before being notified; and may promptly present the information to the court under seal for a determination of the claim.

-Neither Rule 502(b) nor Rule 26(b)(5)(B) provides guidance on how quickly the receiving party must return privileged documents to the producing party.
+^{95.} Neither Fed.
+R. Evid.
+502(b) nor Fed.
+R. Civ.
+P. 26(b)(5)(B) provides guidance on how quickly the receiving party must return privileged documents to the producing party.
 Thus, the parties themselves should consider entering into an agreement dictating the procedures and timing governing the return of privileged documents.
-If a Rule 502(d) has been entered then these procedures should be included in that order.
-Thomas C. Gricks, The Effective Use of Rule 502(d) in E-Discovery Cases, The Legal Intelligencer, (Oct.
+If a Rule 502(d) order has been entered then these procedures should be included in that order.
+Thomas C. Gricks, The Effective Use of Rule 502(d) in E-Discovery Cases, THE LEGAL INTELLIGENCER (Oct.
 25, 2011).